 Matthew was 18 when his brother died.
 Despite his brother’s death, and against his father’s wishes, Matthew was commissioned in the Navy as an acting midshipman in February 1825, age 19.
 His father refused to give him any money to help with expenses and would not wish him farewell.
 A neighbor loaned Matthew a horse for his journey to the east coast and he left home with $30 in his pocket – he had earned this tutoring younger students at Harpeth Academy.

-In 1831, age 25, Maury was promoted to sailing master of the sloop-of-war Falmouth – for the first time in his career he had his own cabin.
-Maury’s ship was due to sail on a voyage to the Pacific Ocean via Rio de Janeiro.
+In 1831, age 25, Maury was promoted to sailing master of the sloop-of-war Falmouth.
+For the first time in his career he had his own cabin.
+Maury’s ship was due to sail from New York to the Pacific Ocean via Rio de Janeiro.
 As sailing master, Maury was responsible for planning the ship’s route.
 In New York he sought information about the winds and currents the ship would encounter.
 He found nothing.
 He envisaged for the first time the creation of his famed Wind and Current Charts.

 Maury’s Lifetime in Context